CONTACT

 Partnerships and Innovation

-Conventional products and services are undergoing a dizzying evolution against the backdrop of progress in the fourth Industrial Revolution and the evolution of information and communications technology, fueling fast-paced change in society.
-Working through initiatives to utilize digital technologies and promote open partnerships and innovation, the Takuma Group will look to further bolster its strengths by focusing on proposals based on society's and customers’ needs, R&D to facilitate them, and technological improvements so that it can keep up with social change.
+Working through initiatives to utilize digital technologies and promote open partnerships and innovation, the Takuma Group will look to further bolster its competitiveness by adapting to changes in the social environment, focusing on proposals based on customers’ needs, R&D to facilitate them, and technological improvements.

 Utilization of digital technologies (AI, IoT, robots, and more)

-Progress in the fourth Industrial Revolution and the evolution of information communications technology are driving fast-paced change in the nature of conventional products and services.
-Plant Engineering, Procurement, and Construction (EPC), operation management, and maintenance are no exception, and we believe that the transition to digital technologies will only accelerate going forward against the backdrop of trends including labor shortages and the widespread adoption of telework.
-We are pursuing development and other initiatives from a medium- and long-term perspective so that we can create added value, including to realize remote operation and full automation technologies for customers’ plants, streamlining and labor savings in the operation business through the use of data, and strengthening of our competitiveness in EPC and after-sales service.
+Progress in the Fourth Industrial Revolution and the development of information and communications technologies is rapidly transforming conventional products and services.
+Plant Engineering, Procurement, and Construction (EPC), operation management, and maintenance are no exception, and the transition to digital technologies will only accelerate going forward against the backdrop of trends including labor shortages.
+Takuma is pursuing development and other initiatives from a medium- and long-term perspective so that we can create added value, for example by realizing technologies facilitating remote operation of plants and realization of fully automated operations using AI, streamlining and reducing labor requirements for operations by utilizing data, and strengthening competitiveness in the areas of EPC and after-sales services.

 Increases in the added value of facilities and plants